 Chad has been married to his wife, Courtney, since 2006 and they have two daughters, Raegan and Piercyn.
 He is the Student Pastor at First Free Will Baptist Church in Gastonia where he desires to see students and their families find meaningful relationships with Jesus.
 They became licensed foster parents in 2016.

-Jim Gallagher --- Gastonia City Councilman.
-He & his wife Charmaine have made Gastonia their home for the past 20 years.
-They have raised 2 children both in College, Jordan & Caroline.
-Jim has a servant’s heart to help and serve the people of Gastonia and Gaston County especially the Foster children that live among us --- the Least of These
+Jim Gallagher is a Gastonia City Councilman.
+He & his wife, Charmaine, have made Gastonia their home for the past 20 years.
+They have raised 2 children both in college, Jordan & Caroline.
+Jim has a servant’s heart to help and serve the people of Gastonia and Gaston County, especially the Foster children that live among us --- the Least of These.

 Mamie Rudisill was raised in Gaston County and now resides in Lincoln County with her husband, Gary Rudisill.
 She recently retired as founder/CEO of M.R.Printing Solutions, Inc. Mamie and her husband are members of City Church.
 Mamie considers it an honor and a privilege to be able to serve on the Board of the Least of These Carolinas, and to follow as He commands in James 1:27: "Here are the kinds of beliefs that God our Father accepts as pure and without fault.
 When widows and children who have no parents are in trouble, take care of them."